top-code-camp/opentop/README.md

 Learning objectives:
 - Understand an existing code for topology optimization
-- Apply objective-oriented programming to the existing code
+- Apply Object Oriented Programming (OOP) to the existing code
 - Apply version control and cooperation using Git and Github
 - Create an open-source code for topology optimization